 Humans are still destructive forces, slicing apart nature, wounding mother earth, causing suffering for so many living beings.

-Nothing has changed, it seems, so, what the fuck is the point?
+Nothing has changed, it seems, so, what is the point?

 In revisiting my experience with this beautiful bear family, I wonder, what they think ‘the point’ is, and am stuck once again by the grace of animals.
 ‘The point’ of life is of no concern for animals, and while I was watching the ‘top of the log’ performance, it was of no concern to me either.